manavkaushik/fake-news-dection-using-NLP/README.md

 https://aclweb.org/anthology/W18-5513 .
 The first part of the code tries to mimic some part of the same paper i.e. using Logistic Regression and BiLSTM models for creating an appropriate classifier.
-Following pre-processes were implemented before running the model:\n ● Data Cleaning by lowercasing all texts and dropping rows with NULL variables.\n ● Using Count Vectorizer for transforming the training and testing data.
+Following pre-processes were implemented before running the model:

+  ● Data Cleaning by lowercasing all texts and dropping rows with NULL variables.\n ● Using Count Vectorizer for transforming the training and testing data.
   ● Using tf-idf Vectorizer for transforming the training and testing data.